-Generalized Anxiety Disorder symptoms include feeling physically tired and exhausted, feeling restless and agitated or keyed up.
+Generalized Anxiety Disorder symptoms might include feeling physically tired and exhausted. .
 People who have generalized anxiety sometimes feel exhausted by their worrying but can’t stop.
 Sufferers will also often have a tremendous amount of muscle tension.
 Tension and agitation keep anxious people from resting and relaxing and may cause or exacerbate sleep problems.
 This is a vicious cycle between the mind and body.
 This constant physical discomfort paired with sleeplessness can, in turn cause irritability and mood fluctuation.

 People who have generalized anxiety will often have difficulty concentrating.
 Of course, they do, because they are too busy worrying to actually pay attention to the moment!
 This, in turn, deprives people who suffer from anxiety from enjoying their present life, because of unceasing worry about the future.
 This constant focus on the future is another trait common to those who suffer from this condition.
 Think about it.
 If you are always thinking and worrying about the future, your mind can never be calm, focused, and present!

 "Life is available only in the present moment.
 If you abandon the present moment you cannot live the moments of your daily life deeply.” –Thich Nhat Hanh

 People with general anxiety will avoid things that cause them worry.

 They also often worry rather than effectively solve their problems.
 It’s a challenge to let go of worry.
 We are often taught that worry is what helps us to prevent laziness, tragedy.
 We may believe it shows we care or promotes success and achievement.
 But guess what?
 It’s just the opposite.
 Worry prevents us from giving our all!
 It disables us.
 It impairs us.
 People who have chronic anxiety are less effective at performing their roles and duties.